Greg Kelser: NBA career

 Kelser was drafted by the hometown Detroit Pistons as the 4th pick in the 1979 NBA draft.
-Kelser quickly established himself for the rebuilding Pistons, averaging what would be a career high 14.2 ppg in his first season, but chronic knee injuries would begin to play a factor in his NBA career, as he was limited to just 25 games played in 1980-81.
+Kelser quickly established himself for the rebuilding Pistons, averaging what would be a career high 14.2 ppg in his first season, but chronic knee injuries would begin to play a factor in his NBA career, as he was limited to just 25 games played in 1980–81.
 The Pistons, burned in recent history by similar knee issues with star Bob Lanier, attempted to move on, but a December 1980 trade with the Seattle SuperSonics was rejected after Kelser failed his physical.
 The two teams would revisit the trade, and Kelser was traded to Seattle a year later, in December 1981, with Detroit acquiring Vinnie Johnson in return.

 Kelser would spend most of two seasons with the Sonics, averaging, 7.0 ppg, and was then traded in 1983 to the San Diego Clippers, where he averaged 11.0 ppg in a career high 80 games played.
 He would wrap up his NBA career with the Indiana Pacers before his knee injuries forced his retirement at the end of the 1984-85 NBA season.
 In total, over six NBA seasons, Kelser averaging 9.7 ppg and 4.6 rpg, never playing a full slate of games in any season.

 Announcing career

-Since leaving the NBA, Kelser has worked extensively as a sports announcer and/or commentator on radio and television, working games as a commentator for Detroit Pistons games on Bally Sports Detroit with his partner George Blaha and on the Big Ten Network.
+Since leaving the NBA, Kelser has worked extensively as a sports announcer and/or commentator on radio and television, working games as a commentator for Detroit Pistons games on FanDuel Sports Network Detroit Detroit with his partner George Blaha and on the Big Ten Network.